Research Associates & Visiting Profs

 Boaz Miller is a Senior Lecturer, Zefat Academic College (Israel), the Department of Management Information Systems.
 Dr Miller’s research area in social epistemology, with his focus on the epistemology of the internet, is especially relevant to UJ’s strategic focus on 4IR.
 Appointed Senior RA: Oct 2022-Nov 2025.

-Zinhle Mncube is a Postdoctoral Fellow at the Institute of Practical Ethics University of California, San Diego, moving into a tenure-track post as Assistant Professor at the University of Massachusetts, Amherst, at the end of 2023.
+Zinhle Mncube is a Postdoctoral Fellow at the Institute of Practical Ethics University of California, San Diego, moving into a tenure-track post as Assistant Professor at the University of Massachusetts, Amherst.
 Dr Mncube’s research areas are in the philosophy of race and the philosophy of biology.
 Appointed: Feb 2023-Jan 2026.

 Herlinde Pauer-Studer is a Professor of Philosophy at the University of Vienna, specializing in practical philosophy.
 Her current research focuses on rationality, practical reasoning, and normativity.
 She is the principal investigator of the ERC Advanced Grant Project The Normative and Moral Foundations of Group Agency (2017—2023).
 From 2010 to 2015 she was PI of the ERC Advanced Research Grant Distortions of Normativity.
 Appointed Senior RA: Dec 2022-Dec 2025.